So you sit at work for forty or more hours a week and your posture has become terrible.

 Changing your posture is a slow journey.
 A very slow one.
 Work up to it.
 Don’t expect it to be fixed in a week.
 And don’t give up in two weeks.

 You’ll be sore, it will suck.
-You will have to constantly remind yourself to get in better posture.
-But over time it starts to come a lot more natural.
+You will have to constantly remind yourself to get in a better posture.
+But over time, it comes a lot more natural.
 Eventually, you won’t have to think about it.
 It will become second nature.